nicklasfrahm/libre19/README.md

 This repository contains a variety of hardware components that I use to deploy my homelab.

 The mechanical target platform is either a 10-inch half-rack or a full-width 19-inch rack depending on the size of the site.
-You may find a comparison of a 10 inch and a 19 inch rack in [this graphic][img-10-vs-19-inch].
+You may find a comparison of a 10-inch and a 19-inch rack in [this graphic][img-10-vs-19-inch].

 ## Components 📦